faithkane3/resources/README.md

-This is a repo for resources and notes.
+This is a repo for resources and notes I create throughout my data science studies.